elastic/synthetics/docs/throttling.md

 We have disabled network throttling in Synthetics for browser-based monitors.
 This is a temporary measure and throttling will become available in a future update.

-⚠️ please be aware that your monitors may run more quickly (i.e. have a lower duration) with network throttling disabled.
+⚠️ With network throttling being disabled, note that your monitors may run more quickly (i.e. have a lower duration) than you observed previously, and when network throttling is enabled again in the future.

 ### Current status